Chances are, you found this article by searching “How to Help Your Teenager Find their First Job” or “How Can I Get My Teenager Off the Couch?”

-Remember the launch of my teenage entrepreneur’s car cleaning business a while back? (read full story here):
+Remember the launch of our teenage entrepreneur’s car cleaning business a while back? (read full story here):

 He has been running this business for almost two years now, and like any businessman, has learned a few things.
-Here are the top 9 lessons learned from our teenager’s first job:
+These are reflections on the many unexpected perks to a teenager landing their first job.

 You might as well learn this lesson as a teenager, right?
 Because we all feel the this truth sting when spending 7.2 hours holding a garage sale only to earn enough for a Frappucino and piece of lemon loaf.